Program Dates: July 20 – August 3, 2019 Program Cost: $4,650.00 (tuition, room, and board)

 In the program, students will take two skill development courses; Learning Strategies and Building Confidence for Writers.
 These courses are designed to strengthen their writing process, understand their learning strengths and challenges, integrate academic strategies and practices, and develop better habits for academic success.
 They also select an additional course in culinary arts or sports management.

 Afternoon recreational activities and weekend excursions balance the program and allow students to learn to navigate independently in a variety of non-academic settings.

 A unique feature of the program is the Weekend Workshop for Parents.
-This two-day workshop, taught by Landmark College faculty, is based upon the Four Domains of Learning, an internationally recognized framework that helps students overcome barriers to learning.
+This workshop, taught by Landmark College faculty, is based upon the Four Domains of Learning, a recognized framework that helps students overcome barriers to learning.
 Parents will gain an understanding of the areas in which their students need to build strengths in order to succeed academically:

 - Academic skills

 The LC teaching model addresses issues such as time management, organization, establishment of goals, and clarity of purpose to impact students’ capacity to learn.
 Parents will come away from this workshop able to communicate better with their students about classroom struggles and successes; and with fewer frustrations, because they will better understand which questions to ask in order to foster success in their students.